How Are Pictures Useful in Online Health Queries?

 Here a picture will say a thousand words, but only in a mysterious language of medical literature.
-Though images of affected areas of the body may not completely replace the need for in-person examination, in most cases, if rightly taken and when considered in the appropriate context these can:
+Though images of affected areas of the body may not completely replace the need for in-person examination, in most cases, if rightly taken and when considered in the appropriate context, these can:

-- Cut down on the number of non-productive visits to a local health facility, before you are prepared in your mind for undergoing treatment.
+Cut down on the number of non-productive visits to a local health facility before you are prepared in your mind for undergoing treatment.

-- It can be a great replacement for in-person evaluation for many skin lesions.
+It can be a great replacement for in-person evaluation for many skin lesions.

-- Can guide you to seek help early, if there is some problem waiting to happen.
+Can guide you to seek help early if there is some problem waiting to happen.

-- Easily monitor the progress or the healing of wounds and skin lesions.
+Easily monitor the progress or the healing of wounds and skin lesions.

-- Can decrease the associated awkwardness or anxiety of multiple private part examinations.
+Can decrease the associated awkwardness or anxiety of multiple private part examinations.

-- Try to avoid flash, especially with a mobile phone.
+Try to avoid flash, especially with a mobile phone.
 You can use a study or table lamp if you need more light.
-In case of private parts, where flash is usually required, use a proper camera in macro mode (the flower symbol) and not a mobile phone.
+In the case of private parts, where flash is usually required, use a proper camera in macro mode (the flower symbol) and not a mobile phone.

 2) Wash or clean the area thoroughly before you take a picture.

-3) Try to take someone’s help in taking pictures especially for the back.
+3) Try to take someone’s help in taking pictures, especially for the back.
 Stand straight or lie down with your arms by the sides while taking a picture.
 Rotated pictures can be very confusing.
 In case you cannot take someone’s help, use a selfie stick or a camera on a stand and timer mode.

-8) The best angle for taking a picture of a document is.
+8) The best angle for taking a picture of a document is,

-9) But for the body regions, the best angle is not straight, but a spot-on view of the site.
+9) But for the body regions, the best angle is not straight but a spot-on view of the site.

-- Best case would be one picture straight spot-on and two more images, one each from the opposite sides of the body, slightly around 30 degrees off the direct spot-on view.
+The best case would be one picture straight spot-on and two more images, one each from the opposite sides of the body, slightly around 30 degrees off the direct spot-on view.
 This is required to show the depth or height of the lesion.

 10) Making a brief HD video is also possible, provided the website accepts it.